bw2/ConfigArgParse/README.rst

    key: value)
 -  user can provide a config file via a normal-looking command line arg (eg. -c path/to/config.txt) rather than the argparse-style @config.txt
--  one or more default config file paths can be specified (eg. ~/.my_config)
+-  one or more default config file paths can be specified (eg. ['/etc/bla.conf', '~/.my_config'] )
 -  all argparse functionality is fully supported, so this module can serve as a drop-in replacement (verified by argparse unittests).
 -  env vars and config file keys & syntax are automatically documented in the -h help message
--  new method print\_values() can report keys & values and where they were set (eg. command line, env var, config file, or default).
+-  new method :code:`print_values()` can report keys & values and where they were set (eg. command line, env var, config file, or default).
 -  lite-weight (no dependencies on 3rd-party libraries)
 -  extensible (the following methods can be over-ridden to change how config files and environment variable values are parsed: